 Finding Dual Diagnosis Addiction Treatment in Costa Mesa

-The relationship between depression and addiction is complex: one disorder can fuel the other, either can develop first and suffering from both conditions complicates diagnosis and treatment.
-For this reason, dual diagnosis programs play a key role in treating both the mental health and addiction component in the recovery process.
+The relationship between depression and addiction is complex: one disorder can fuel the other, either can develop first, and suffering from both conditions complicates diagnosis and treatment.
+For this reason, dual diagnosis programs play a key role in treating the mental health and addiction components in the recovery process.

 Get Help Today

 At Clear Life Recovery, addiction treatment in Costa Mesa, Orange County California, we aim to provide you with a clear pathway to recovery.
 Our full continuum of care programs provide services including:

 - Residential Addiction Treatments

 - Partial Hospitalization Programs